top of page

 2. Written acknowledgement will be sent to you within seven days, and a written resolution will be sent to you within four weeks.

-3. P&C will set up a meeting with the relevant parties and prepare appropriately for this meeting.
-During this meeting, a resolution plan will be discussed and formed if required.
-The details of the meeting and agreed plan of action will then be prepared in a formal report of the review and the complaints receipt form updated.
+3. P&C will set up meetings with the relevant parties as necessary and prepare appropriately.
+During the meetings, a resolution plan will be discussed and formed if required.
+The details of the meetings and agreed plan of action will then be prepared in a formal report of the review and the complaints receipt form updated.

 4. Once the review is complete, you will be advised of the outcome of the complaint, reasons for the decisions, remedies that will be offered/undertaken, and further relevant information.